 For fiscal 2024, each non-employee director's cash retainer was \$75,000.
 In addition, annual cash retainers for Board committee service were paid to the non-employee directors as applicable, equal to \$28,500 for our Audit Committee chair, \$20,000 for each of our other committee chairs, \$14,250 for non-Chair service on the Audit Committee and \$10,000 for non-Chair service on all other committees.
 Ms. Acton and Mr. Spitz received the annual cash retainer on a proportional basis based on the number of days that they served on the Board during fiscal 2024 prior to their retirements in February 2024.
 Similarly, Mses.
-Sauvaget and Steele received the annual retainer on a proportional basis based on the number of days that they served on the Board during fiscal 2024 beginning with their appointments on January 1, 2024, and Mr. Kelley received the annual retainer on a proportional basis based on the number of days that he served on the Board during fiscal 2024 beginning with his appointment on August 1, 2024.
+Sauvaget and Steele received the annual retainer on a proportional basis based on the Board during fiscal 2024 beginning with their appointments on January 1, 2024, and Mr. Kelley received the annual retainer on a proportional basis based on the Board during fiscal 2024 beginning with their appointments on January 1, 2024, and Mr. Kelley received the annual retainer on a proportional basis based on the Board during fiscal 2024 beginning with their appointments on January 1, 2024, and Mr. Kelley received the annual retainer on a proportional basis based on the number of days that he served on the Board during fiscal 2024.
 The annual retainer for the Human Capital Committee chair was paid on a proportional basis to Messrs.
 Orser and Spitz based on the number of days each served as Human Capital Committee chair during fiscal 2024.
 Ms. Provencio also received an additional annual cash retainer of \$37,500 for her service as Lead Director.